 Eagle River Snowmobile Trails

 The Location: Eagle River, officially registered as “The Snowmobile Capital of the World” in 1964, has five snowmobile clubs that groom 600 miles of trails daily.
-On these snowmobile trails, you’ll weave through Vilas and Oneida counties, zooming through Nicolet National Forest and around 2,400 lakes.
+On these snowmobile trails, you’ll weave through Vilas and Oneida counties, zooming through the Chequamegon-Nicolet National Forest and around 2,400 lakes.

 Must See: Trail #13 passes right by the city’s annual Ice Castle creation, an icy architectural wonder that has changed in design every year since it was first built about 100 years ago.
 It’s built by a team of volunteers headed by area firefighters who put in more than 700 hours to cut nearly 3,000 ice blocks from a local lake and haul them into place.